 Day 1 – Wednesday, October 7, 2020 – Arrival in Burlington

-- Reception lunch, welcome and get-to-know-you meeting with student photo level assessment and initial instruction
+- Reception lunch, followed by orientation and get-to-know-you meeting with student photo level assessment and initial instruction

 - Mid-afternoon shoot of Shelburne village, Shelburne Orchards, and nearby Lake Champlain shoreline sunset.

 - Travel to Stowe (50 min.) and hotel check-in